supergamer5000/darkskribbl/README.md

 # darkskribbl
 Dark Mode for Skribbl.io.
-Four dark backgrounds to choose from!
+Four dark backgrounds to choose from and you can now darken the canvas to your liking!

 To install, simply get the Tampermonkey extension for Chrome and [click here!](https://github.com/pospos21/darkskribbl/raw/main/darkmode.user.js)